brunorijsman/dske-python/docs/user-guide.md

 Waiting for all nodes to be started
 </pre>

-`topology.yaml` is the topology file that specifies the names of the hubs and clients that are part of the topology.

 The output reports that 10 nodes are started in total: 5 hub nodes (hank, helen, hilary, holly, and hugo) and 5 client nodes (carol, celia, cindy, connie, and curtis).